encoredev/encore-flake/README.md

 ### In a Development Shell

-Add a `flake.nix` file in to your Encore project directory and include it in the available commands for that project/directory using the `outputs` function.
+Add a `flake.nix` file in to your Encore project folder and include `encore` in the available command line tools for that project/folder using the `outputs` function.

 ```nix
 {